mishajirx/Django-News-Portal/README.md

 # Trend Teller - News portal for you

-## Amazing new portal written with django framework
+## Amazing news portal written with django framework

 Users can register on the website and use it for

 1. Reading news
-3. Writing their own news
+3. Writing and Editing your own news
-4. Editing their news

 Admins can control the website using /admin panel